 The Company's consolidated financial statements are presented in U.S. dollars, the reporting currency of the Company.
-The financial position and results of operations of MeiraGTx UK II and MeiraGTx B.V. are measured using the foreign subsidiaries' local currency as the functional currency.
-MeiraGTx UK II cash accounts holding U.S. dollars are remeasured based upon the exchange rate at the date of remeasurement with the resulting gain or loss included in the consolidated statements of operations and comprehensive loss.
+The financial position and results of operations of Meira UK II and Meira B.V. are measured using the foreign subsidiaries' local currency as the functional currency.
+Meira UK II's cash accounts holding U.S. dollars are remeasured based upon the exchange rate at the date of remeasurement with the resulting gain or loss included in the consolidated statements of operations and comprehensive loss.
 Expenses of such subsidiaries have been translated into U.S. dollars at average exchange rates prevailing during the period.
-Assets and liabilities have been translated at the rates of exchange on the consolidated balance sheet dates.
-The resulting translation gain and loss adjustments are recorded directly as a separate component of Shareholders' equity and as Other comprehensive loss on the consolidated statements of operations and comprehensive loss.
+Assets and liabilities have been translated at the rates of exchange on the consolidated balance sheets dates.
+The resulting translation gain and loss adjustments are recorded directly as a separate component of shareholders' equity and as other comprehensive loss on the consolidated statements of operations and comprehensive loss.